AT&T Inc. (T) Shares Up Despite Recent Market Volatility

 Sponsored

-T stock saw an increase of 1.53% in the past week, with a monthly gain of 1.26% and a quarterly increase of 1.26%.
-The volatility ratio for the week is 1.79%, and the volatility levels for the last 30 days are 2.08% for AT&T Inc. (T).
-The simple moving average for the last 20 days is -1.56% for T stock, with a simple moving average of 2.71% for the last 200 days.
+T’s stock has seen a 1.94% increase for the week, with a 2.64% rise in the past month and a 2.69% gain in the past quarter.
+The volatility ratio for the week is 1.89%, and the volatility levels for the past 30 days are at 2.12% for AT&T Inc. The simple moving average for the last 20 days is -0.72% for T stock, with a simple moving average of 3.66% for the last 200 days.

 Analysts’ Opinion of T